The right travel backpack

 Picking the right travel backpack is an important part of planning your trip.
 In a matter of fact, too big and you’ll have too much extra weight to carry around, too small and you’ll never fit all the stuff that you need.
 In addition, you may end up buying a bigger one later on.
 If you buy a cheap one and it will suddenly break, Pick the wrong material and your stuff will be soaked in the rain.

 There are so many backpacks out there that it can be very confusing knowing how to pick the right one.
 Of course, when I first started traveling, I wanted to buy the cheapest backpack possible as I did not have much budget and I did not know anything about backpacking either.
-I tried few of them and pick one within 10 minutes ( I hate shopping too !)
-My backpacked lasted me over 6 years, i carried it everywhere with me, and when I said everywhere I mean Everywhere.

 In fact, the only reason I bought a new backpack was that this one died ( R.I.P) The zip was not closing anymore and the seams started going apart as well.

 India 2008 ( I did not even carry it properly)

 There are many travel backpacks out there – and even more places where you can purchase one.
 Consequently, in order to save you hours upon hours of research, I’m going to lay out all the good qualities a backpack should have.

 Correspondingly, I will help you to pick the best backpack brands, and telling you where you can buy them.
 As a result, you will be able to save yourself hours of time and simply purchase one knowing it’s amazing and going to last forever.